herms97/photoBooth/README.md

    1. Start the setup with downloading the repository from github: https://github.com/herms97/photoBooth

    2. Set up your dropbox account

      2.1 First step is to create an account at DropBox - you do not have to pay for an account, do not worry.
      2.2 Second step is to locate the folder called ‘dropbox-uploader’ that should be included when pulling / cloning from our github.
         Note: You may have pulled or cloned the project to a specific folder, make sure when changing directory that you know where the           dropbox-uploader is located.
         Go into cmd (command window) and type:

+1. cd dropbox-uploader
+2. LS
+    (the command ls, will list files in the folder you are located.
+You do not have to do this, but you will then see that the script         dropbox_uploader.sh is inside the folder dropbox_uploader).

+    Simply run the script by typing: ./dropbox_uploader.sh

+     If this dont work, type: chmod +x dropbox_uploader.sh

+     This will allow you (give permission) to execute the file.